-Are you feeling confused or guilty around someone and not sure why?
-If so, you could be sensing manipulation.
+Are you feeling confused or guilty and not sure why?
+You could be sensing manipulation.
 Identifying the signs can help.

 Being on the receiving end of manipulation tactics in a relationship can have an impact on your mental health.
 But by learning to identify the signs, you can protect yourself and act on the situation.

 Psychological manipulation often refers to words, omissions, and actions that attempt to control how another person feels, thinks, and behaves.
 This may affect their perspective of themselves, the relationship, and the world in general.

 Persistent manipulation in relationships can affect your self-esteem and may cause you to experience symptoms of anxiety or depression.